mariawebideas/mytakeontalks/SEOIntro.md

  * Who is linking to you
  * Who is linking to your competitiors; maybe they can also link to you
  * LIS means Link Influence Score
+ * Use the link disinfectant option and if there are any sites listed there; try to delete the link from those sites to your websites
 * Add your website on our [LinkedIn profile] (https://www.linkedin.com/)
 * Register with the [Redbridge Chamber of Commerce] (http://redbridgechamber.com/) for free and add your website on our profile
+* External links are best when the actual link containes your keywords; e.g. best cupcake seller in Ilford.

+## Page narrative and more
+* Mention your keywords on the page meta description and in the narrative of your page.
+* Use also synonims on the copy of the page, as people might be searching for those instead.
+* Meta keywords are not important for search results anymore.
+* Add at least 300 words to the narrative of your page.
+* Be careful with the keyword density on each page; your keywords should not be more than 5% of the words on the narrative of the page.
+Of a page of 300 words, mention our keywords no more than 7 times.
+* Add narrative to websites that have many images as Google is not so good at reading pictures, even if you add the title and alt tags to the images.

 ## General Tips
 * Check out [Google AdWords for Charities] (https://www.google.com.hk/intl/en/grants/)
 * Check out [General Assembly] (https://generalassemb.ly/) as their courses are very good
 * Use a browser with no cookies or empty your cache before you do a search in Google so it does not remember your history and offers you new search results
-* Before you buy a domain investigate if someone has owned in the past.
+* Before you buy a domain investigate if someone has owned in the past by using [Nominet] (http://www.nominet.uk/whois/).
 Use the website [Open Link Profiler] (http://openlinkprofiler.org/), make sure that not doggy websites link to your domain.
 * In the google analytics tracker put your IP address so it does not record your own visits.
+* Keywords on oyur domain makes sense but it is not that important anymore.
+You could use a web re-direct (web let).
+* If you have a very established website, try to create one page with all that you have learnt today under a domain that contains your most important keywords and then redirect it to your website.